one-giant-leap/training-with-power/how_to_train_with_power.md

 6. 20-minute time trial effort (all out effort but keep in control.
 Hard but steady, you don't want to die before the end)
 7. 10 to 15 minute cool down

-After this effort has been completed, upload your power meter data and check out your average power figure for the 20-minute time trial.
-Once you have the average power, subtract 5% from it.
-The result is your threshold power.
+After performing the effort the average power is determined, and then 5% is subtracted from it.
+The result is Threshold Power.

-$$Power = Power_Aver * 0.95$$
+###Calculating Threshold Power

+THRESHOLD POWER = AVERAGE POWER (over 20 minute time trial) x 0.95